Ayrshire Scotland -

 body in the Crippen case could not have

-been those of his wife, for which he was
+been those of his wife Cora, for whom he was

 tried for murdering].